 - Crème fraîche, on the other hand, is cream that’s had a culture added, making it slightly sour in flavor.
 I love the Mexican crema and use it for anything that calls for sour cream.
 It’s around 40% fat.

-- Keto desserts are often high fat so these creams are not an issue.
+Keto and slow carb desserts are often high fat so these creams are not an issue.
 If you are trying to go lower in fat you can use a combination of whipping cream and low-fat yogurt.

 **Tip: Dessert recipes that have whipped cream toppings often tell you to whip it into ”soft peaks” vs ”stiff peaks”.
 Check out these illustrated steps for distinguishing between soft peaks and stiff peaks